nanwei1/sneaker.ai/README.md

 Because tensorflow2.0 removed *tf.contrib*, there was no built-in utility that I could use to randomly rotate the images for data augmentation.
 I later found that they have migrated to [*tensorflow addons*](https://github.com/tensorflow/addons).
 However, the random rotation almost doubled training time which I guess was because it was not optimized with the rest of tf2.0.
 With my input image size shrunken, I think they can be back in use.
 Let's see...

+## Local Deployment Using flaskSaaS (2019/04/22 - )
+Before trying out cloud-based web app hosting services, I think it is a great learning experience to try do host the web app locally to see how things play out.
+This is my first experience with backend developments.

+Luckily there are tools and templates readily available that can supercharge the start.
+I was inspired by Siraj Raval's [AI Startup Protoype](https://www.youtube.com/watch?v=NzmoPqte4V4) which used this [flaskSaaS template](https://github.com/alectrocute/flaskSaaS) by ALec Armbruster.
+Many things have already been taken care of, but there are still many things to sort out before being able to upload an image of random size on a web and process it using the neural net.
+I had to quickly get some html and css learning on the fly but it was not bad overall given that a minimum viable product was made within a day or two.

+As a side note, a difficuty I faced was that the previous saved tensorflow models could not be loaded properly [(see here)](https://github.com/tensorflow/tensorflow/issues/26814).
+A solution is to update my current tf2.0 preview to a dev version which I am not very keen about.
+I instead retrained the model and only saved the weights instead of the whole model.
+See the ipython notebook for details.

+A quick demo (with a not-so-well-trained neural net) is in [this folder](.//demo_vids).
+The model was trained for fewer epochs because I wanted to see the web app working first.